by Texas Homesteader ~

-I had a few cloth napkins that were too lightweight and didn’t match our current set, so they were destined for Goodwill.
-But after our trip last year I pulled these napkins out of the Goodwill pile – they’ll be perfect for this project.
+I had a couple of cloth napkins that were too lightweight and didn’t match our current set, so they were destined for Goodwill.
+But to lower my dining-out waste I’ll need those napkins after all.

 I folded the bottom up just shy of halfway & sewed these simple zig-zag pockets in minutes.
 Although I used white thread so you could see the pattern I followed for this project, using matching thread would make the pockets much less noticeable.

 So that my good flatware wasn’t in danger of being lost, I purchased a couple of lightweight forks & spoons at a garage sale for this project.

 No more potentially gross, pawed-over plastic disposable flatware for us.

 Plus the cloth carrying case also serves as a napkin!
 After breakfast I simply rolled our flatware back into the napkin and placed it in our suitcase to bring home.

 Perfect-Sized Pouch To Hold It All

-I thought it would be helpful to have a small zippered pouch to store my dining essentials to store in our car’s glove compartment.
+I thought it would be helpful to have a small zippered pouch to store all my dining essentials to store in our car’s glove compartment.
 This would make it easier to grab & go when we step out to eat.

-These days Braum’s refuses to cut the burger in half for us citing some sort of health code. (pfffft!)
+These days Braum’s refuses to cut the burger in half for us citing some sort of health code. (ppfffft!)

 Only TEN SECONDS use and then into the trash it went.
 Oh how I hated it – the plastic AND the waste!